jumpinjackie/forge-e33-mod/design/CARDLIST.md

 Since Grief is such a central theme in Expedition 33, having a card or cycle of cards to model the 5 stages would be a 100% thermonuclear flavor bomb.

  * This would totally be a Saga, if we only had the textbox budget for it!
 Most sagas are 3 chapters.
 Although there are cards with more than 3 chapters, several of them repeat the same action, so it's hard to fit 5 unique chapters!
+ * A double-faced saga with 2/3 stages on one side and the rest on the other, with the other side being able to transform back (thus repeating the cycle) would also be a flavor win, but this looks to be an extreme PITA to design in CardConjurer.
  * An Elemental Incarnations cycle could work.
 Anger's already there.
 The other 4 could be other Elemental Incarnations to complete the cycle.
 However the names are so generic that they risk being name-squatted by wizards for a future set!
     * It can be part of the supplemental reprint/commander sheet as a way to excuse lore-mismatch.
     * Denial: Blue